Progesterone vs. Progestin:

 • They both tend to decrease sex drive (in a natural cycle, estrogen and testosterone do the opposite by the way)

-Things that Progestin and Progesterone DON’T have in common:
+Things that progestin and progesterone DON’T have in common:

 1. Uterine lining: While both change the uterine lining (endometrium) they do so in different ways: Progestin thins out the lining dramatically so that an embryo can’t successfully implant.
 This is also why many women stop getting a period on hormonal bc or have lighter periods or issues with spotting.
 Whereas progesterone, on the other hand, helps to prepare the lining for pregnancy.